Straight to the Point

 What are anchovies?

-Anchovies are small saltwater fish; anchovies don’t get much larger than 7 inches in length.
+Anchovies are small saltwater fish; they don’t get much larger than 7 inches in length.
 They’re most commonly consumed in the form of conservas, or tinned/jarred fish and seafood.
 You can buy anchovies in the form of paste, whole and salted, or packed in oil.
 The paste and oil-packed varieties will likely be what’s regularly in stock at your grocery store, whereas more specialty versions can be sourced at specialty food shops or, of course, online.

 What do anchovies taste like?